sleak-lbl/weekly-emails/items/novpe.md

-### New PE Installations for November Maintenance
+### New PE Installations for this Week's Maintenance

-During the November Cori maintenance, NERSC will install some new software and remove some old software. **Software defaults will remain the same.**
+During this week's Cori maintenance, NERSC will install some new software and remove some old software. **Software defaults will remain the same.**

 We will install the 20.10 Cray Programming Environment (PE) Software release and